The Navel, a Body Piercing to Wear for a Long Time

 - Dangles and floating belly rings for a suspended and elegant effect, highlighting the navel without weighing down the look.

-- Ornaments in blue opals or cubic zirconia to add light and color.
+- Ornaments in blue opals or zircons to add light and color.

 - Natural silver titanium or PVD gold finishes to harmonize with your style and other jewelry.

-All these jewels share the same base: implant-grade titanium, chosen for its lightness and compatibility with sensitive skin, even during the months of healing.
+All this jewelry shares the same base: implant-grade titanium, chosen for its lightness and compatibility with sensitive skin, even during the months of healing.

 The choice of jewelry type depends primarily on the stage you are at with your piercing: